 The history of Spain is one of the most fascinating in the world and Spanish history and culture has helped to shape the modern world into what it is today.
-Although Spain is a relatively small territory located in southwestern Europe, the history of Spain is of grandeur and is strikingly different from that of the rest of the continent.
+Although Spain is a relatively small territory located in southwestern Europe, the history of Spain is one of grandeur and is strikingly different from that of the rest of the continent.

 The timeline of Spanish history tells the story of a land that has been sought after by many civilizations: the Carthaginians and Romans fought over it, the Arabs conquered it and the Catholic monarchs would recover Spain and convert it into the most powerful empire in the world upon the discovery of America.
 The Spanish Empire reached its peak under King Felipe II, who unified the Spanish territory and lands: from the Philippines to the Americas as well as Portugal, the Netherlands, Italy and some of present day Germany.